Boosting Income

 2. Research Your Market

-3. Profit Margin
+3. Set a Profit Margin

 Step 4: Create Eye-Catching Product Listings